 New York

 Climate Week NYC’s 2025 iteration centered around the theme “Power On” and hosted more than 1,000 events around New York City.
 This year’s annual climate event, like previous editions, is timed to coincide with the week of high-level discussions taking place at the United Nations General Assembly.
-Though a detailed agenda for 2026 has yet to be announced, the event website states it will continue to gather leaders and experts to “accelerate climate action at scale.”
+The agenda that has been unveiled for 2026, so far, includes panels on the energy security crisis spurred by closing of the Strait of Hormuz, the clean energy transition, business resilience in the face of climate change and more.

 Net Zero USA 2026